Model Selection Strategy

 Section titled “When This Breaks”Model seems to have gotten worse: Models do not regress, but API performance varies.
 If a model is producing lower-quality output than usual, try the same prompt 10 minutes later or switch to a different model temporarily.

-Switching models mid-conversation loses context: This is rare but can happen with very long conversations.
-If you notice degraded quality after a switch, start a new chat with the new model and reference specific files.
+Switching models mid-conversation loses context: Rare but can happen with very long conversations.
+If you notice degraded quality after a switch, start a new chat with the new model and @-reference specific files.

 Auto mode keeps selecting a model you dislike: Disable Auto and select manually.
 The two seconds it takes to choose a model are worth the consistency.

 Usage runs out before month end: Check your usage in Settings.
-If you are burning through Opus 4.6 tokens on tasks that Sonnet 4.5 could handle, shift your default for routine work.
+If you are burning through Opus 4.7 tokens on tasks that Sonnet 4.6 or Composer 2 could handle, shift your default for routine work.